lucaapp/security-concept/content/appendix/contact.md

 ## GitHub

-Feel free to start and contribute to discussions on the ["Discussions" page on GitHub](https://github.com/lucaapp/security-concept/discussions).
+Feel free to start and contribute to discussions on the ["Issues" page on GitLab](https://gitlab.com/lucaapp/security-overview/-/issues).

 ## Security Related Issues